The 3 Best Stretches for Rock Climbing

 - A good strength training program that focuses on both strength endurance (the ability to hold certain positions for a long time), and strength power (especially important for the lower extremity but it should be developed in the upper body as well).

-- Good flexibility training will reduce injuries from tight and inflexible muscles, and also help the climber to perform key skills like edging, stemming and manteling.
+- Good flexibility training will reduce injuries from tight and inflexible muscles, and also help the climber to perform key skills like edging, stemming and mantling.

 - Avoid climbing when tired or afraid.
 Practice mental skills.